 ]]>

-Doctoral Program School of Education Doctoral Program 15th Anniversary!
-Doctoral Program in Educational Leadership Mon, 05 Jan 2026 11:47:00 -0600
+Alumni Spotlights Doctoral Program Doctoral Program 15th Anniversary!
+School of Education Doctoral Program in Educational Leadership Mon, 05 Jan 2026 11:47:00 -0600

 /blog/doctoral-program-alumni-spotlight-11-dr-patricia-poole-parilla-23 Doctoral Program Alumni Spotlight #11 - Dr. Patricia Poole-Parilla ‘23 /blog/doctoral-program-alumni-spotlight-11-dr-patricia-poole-parilla-23 Dr. Patricia “Pat” Poole-Parrilla (EdD ‘23) reflected on her ϳԹ experience with deep appreciation for the faculty and the exceptional